 Generated by Orfalea Center Hosted Grants and Partnerships

-We at the Orfalea Center for Global and International Studies are proud to announce the publication of a book that in turn results from three years of collaborative research with anthropologists, journalists, Indigenous community leaders, Chinese workers, activists and political analysts, and Black and Feminist organizers.
+We at the Orfalea Center for Global and International Studies, directed by Prof. Paul Amar, are proud to announce the publication of a book that in turn results from three years of collaborative research with anthropologists, journalists, Indigenous community leaders, Chinese workers, activists and political analysts, and Black and Feminist organizers.
 This book, named The Tropical Silk Road: The Future of China in South America (Stanford University Press, 2022), aims to answer the question: How will China’s growing investments and finance as well as cultural and social relations with South America shift the future of the region?
 This major research collaboration, and the set of studies, teaching resources, and policy papers that the book brings together, was supported by major extramural funding from the Ford Foundation and our collaborations with the Security in Context network, in addition to the the Paul Orfalea Endowment itself.
 We are pleased to share the early, positive review that has been published of the book and to thank all the UCSB students, colleagues, and research partners in Ecuador and Brazil who made this possible.

 In the introduction to the book, the co-editors state that in the years 2016–2019, a wave of right-wing populism swept Latin America, derailing many of the progressive projects launched during the Pink Tide era.
 As new authoritarian-populist learning leaders espoused anti-Chinese sentiment and anti-Asian racism, it seemed that China’s leverage in South America might be lost.
 However, in 2020 many governments around the world retreated into radical isolationism and atavistic nationalism.
 As the book co-editors stated in their introduction, “the COVID-19 pandemic triggered the collapse of financial markets and exposed the catastrophic incapacity of the anti-developmentalist political coalition.
 China moved into this gap, propping up state and local government infrastructure and healthcare budgets across the region, and reviving partnerships that had been frozen since the end of the Pink Tide era.”1 The co-editors ask, “What does this new Tropical Silk Road and this ‘inevitable’ courtship or marriage between China and South America look like for communities and ecologies on the ground?’
 This is the very question that the book, The Tropical Silk Road: The Future of China in South America attempts to answer.